juancho391/juancho391/README.md

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently learning NestJs and NextJs
+- 🌱 I’m currently learning ExpresJs and Hexagonal Architecture

-- 💬 Ask me about **Python, Django, React**
+- 💬 Ask me about **Python, FastAPI, React**

 - 📫 How to reach me: **juanbedoya3918@gmail.com**